Featuring NOAA's Science on a Sphere®

 Nearly half of all the manufactured goods that enter and leave the United States pass through this bay.
 Watch as this global trade center unfolds across the planet.

 This show focuses on the issue of marine debris, which is any man-made material that ends up in the ocean or Great Lakes.

 Marine debris is now present everywhere on Earth and is transported by ocean currents, accumulating in areas called garbage patches.
 The show describes the problems associated with marine debris and the impacts it has on marine life.
 NOAA established a Marine Debris Program in 2005, supporting hundreds of projects to address the issue of marine debris across the United States.
-This new show was made possible with funds from NOAA and the Miller Foundation.
+This show was made possible with funds from NOAA and the Miller Foundation.